TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe01_block_simple/README.md

 1. You've forgotten the resource domain, eg `blockmodel` instead of `minecraftbyexample:blockmodel`
 1. The folder structure of your assets folders is incorrect

+Blocks or Items don't register (don't appear in the game at all):
+1. You've registered your event handlers on the wrong bus (see MinecraftByExample class for more detail)
+1. You're registering MyEventHandler.class on the event bus, but your event handler methods aren't static.
+  1. or...
+You're registering myEventHandler instance on the event bus, but your event handler methods are static.
+1. You haven't specified a tab for the item, eg .group(ItemGroup.BUILDING_BLOCKS);  // which inventory tab?